Best Korean Skincare Routine

 Best Korean Toner: SOME BY MI AHA BHA PHA 30 Days Miracle Toner

 Hear me out on this one.
-The name sounds like marketing nonsense, but this toner genuinely helped fade some pigmentation I’d had since my youngest was born (she’s 5 now, so that’s saying something).
+The name undersells what’s actually a serious, professional-grade exfoliating toner, and it genuinely helped fade pigmentation I’d had since my youngest was born (she’s 5 now, so that’s saying something).

 What it does: